fun-with-serverless/building-serverless-using-iac/README.md

 * Schedule sending a message via email to the subscribers.
 ![workshop](https://user-images.githubusercontent.com/43570637/162735759-7a6dd10b-c1da-4250-bf4c-ddccd53766f7.png)

+The development of the application is carried out in four phases, where each phase incorporates new features.

 ## Prepare your machine
 1. Install AWS SAM.
 Follow https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html